 Originally named Drakesbrook, the town of Waroona was founded in 1891.
 Its name today is thought to be a reference to the town of Werroona – meaning “resting place” in the Djadja Wurrung Aboriginal language – near the Bendigo goldfields in Victoria.

-One person who certainly hasn’t spent much time resting in Waroona is Colleen Bartle, who started working at Schlam close to nine years ago.
+One person who certainly hasn’t spent much time resting in Waroona is Colleen Bartle, who recently celebrated her ten year anniversary working for Schlam, which was recognised in a ceremony in Waroona with Board Chair Colin Bell in attendance.

 Colleen grew up in Dwellingup and moved to Waroona 15 years ago, where she secured a job working in human resources for Schlam.